Dpon86/Audio/AI_CODING_PROMPT.md

     ├── Generate high-quality clean audio file with user-approved modifications ├── Preserve original audio quality and provide processing summary └── Include comprehensive analytics report of all changes made

+11. Post-Processing Verification ⭐ New:
+    ├── Automatically transcribe the generated clean audio file ├── Save verification transcript with is_verification=True flag ├── Compare clean audio transcript against original PDF matched section ├── Calculate similarity score and identify any remaining duplicates ├── Display side-by-side comparison interface
+    ├── Alert user if repeated sentences still exist ├── Provide statistics: similarity percentage, common words, repeated phrases └── Allow user to re-process if issues are found

+12. PDF Word-by-Word Validation ⭐ New:
+    ├── Remove all suggested text from transcript (apply confirmed deletions) ├── Display cleaned transcript next to original PDF section ├── For each word in PDF, sequentially match against clean transcript ├── If word found: Highlight GREEN in both PDF and transcript ├── If word not found: Continue to next transcript word until match found ├── If PDF word not in transcript: Highlight RED in PDF ├── Move to next PDF word and continue from last matched position ├── Repeat for entire PDF section
+    ├── Calculate match percentage and provide detailed statistics ├── Display side-by-side color-coded comparison with scrollable panels ├── Show progress bar during processing for user feedback └── Alert if match percentage is below 90% for quality assurance
 ```

 ### Duplicate Detection Algorithm Implementation